SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

 Use a Custom Connected App
 ----------------------------

 CumulusCI uses a preconfigured Connected App to authenticate to Salesforce orgs that use OAuth2.
-In most cases this works fine.
-To control the Connected App for specific security or compliance requirements, create your own Connected App and configure CumulusCI to use it when connecting to orgs.
+In most use cases this is all you need to authenticate your org, but to control the Connected App for specific security or compliance requirements (such as adding a private key to sign a certificate connected with the configuration, or enforcing restrictions on user activity), create your own Connected App and configure CumulusCI to use it when connecting to orgs.

 To create a custom Connected App, run the ``connected_app`` task, and then manually edit its configuration to suit your requirements.